Weekend in Valencia, Spain: How to Spend 3 Days in Valencia, Spain

 Where to Stay in Valencia, Spain if you want Luxury

 The modern Hotel Conqueridor is located in central Valencia, just 250 m from Norte Railway Station.
 The spacious, air-conditioned rooms have free Wi-Fi and flat-screen satellite TV.
 The hotel is just 300 m from Valencia’s main shopping area, and 300 m from Plaza Espanya Metro Station.
 Buses from Plaza Espanya also offer easy access to the beach.
 The Conqueridor Hotel’s restaurant is located on the ground floor and offers a varied breakfast.
 In the evenings it offers modern versions of classic Spanish dishes.
 The hotel has a free sauna and a small gym.
 The lobby also has a free internet terminal.

-Price: Starts at $276 per night for Double or Twin Room including taxes and charges, add $15 for breakfast, it’s free cancellation, and no prepayment needed, you can pay at the property.
+Price: Starts at $276 per night for a Double or Twin Room including taxes and charges, add $15 for breakfast, it’s free cancellation, and no prepayment is needed, you can pay at the property.

 List of restaurants that you can try while in Valencia, Spain

 It’s a traditional tapas restaurant.
 It serves Mediterranean, Spanish, and European cuisine.
-They also have a variety of wine.
+They also have a variety of wines.